Lexxx42/yandex-weather-bot/README.md

 # New features with docker

-## If there is an error about lack of access, add the current user to the docker group:
+## If there is an error about lack of access, add current user to the docker group:

 ```shell
 sudo usermod -a -G docker [user]